 Pursuant to s 50(1E), if you are found guilty or convicted of driving within three hours while a prescribed illicit drug in any concentration was present in your system, the court must cancel your driver licence or learner permit, and disqualify you from driving for:

-- A minimum of three months for a first offence, or
+- A minimum of six months for a first offence, or

-- A minimum of six months for a subsequent offence.
+- A minimum of twelve months for a subsequent offence.

 You should note that it is common for police to charge you under s 49(1)(h) for driving within three hours of a prescribed illicit drug being in your system, along with a charge under s 49(1)(bb) for exceeding the prescribed concentration of drugs while driving.
 This is an alternative charge, and only one charge will usually proceed at court.
 You should contact an experienced criminal solicitor to help you proceed on only one charge.